We don’t see things as they are, we see them as we are.

 A psychiatrist is a medical doctor who has completed 4 years of medical school and an additional 4 years of residency in psychiatry.
 Psychiatrists are trained to diagnose and treat all medical conditions but specialize in treating mental (psychiatric) disorders.
 They are able to order and interpret medical tests and prescribe medications.
 In addition, they are trained to provide all types of psychotherapy.
 Psychiatrists are different from psychologists, who usually have a masters or doctorate degree and primarily perform psychotherapy.
 Psychologists are not medical doctors, do not complete medical school and usually cannot prescribe medications.

 We can evaluate and treat adolescents and adults, age 12 and older.

-We specialize in treating psychotic disorders such as schizophrenia and schizoaffective disorder, however we can treat a broad range of mental health issues including: depression, bipolar disorder, anxiety, PTSD, substance abuse problems and sexuality/identity concerns
+We treat a broad range of mental health issues including: depression, bipolar disorder, schizophrenia, schizoaffective disorder, anxiety, PTSD, and sexuality/identity concerns